On Contributions – The GNOME Affair

 The discussion is quite on the roll after Dave Neary gave some insight into who commits how much code to the GNOME project.

-As pointed out by Greg de Koenigsberg, Red Hat has outperformed Canonical on a 16:1 ratio according to the Census.
+As explained here by Greg de Koenigsberg, Red Hat has outperformed Canonical on a 16:1 ratio according to the Census.
 You can imagine that some of the Ubuntu fans don’t like to hear this.

 Jono’s main argument is that Canonical does a lot on top of GNOME, but on their own, using their own tools and build environment.
 And he calls this “contributing”.